-Pre-Health Advising supports students interested in any health profession, including medicine, dentistry, physician assistant, nursing, optometry, veterinary medicine and more!
-A pre-health advisor can help you explore different health professions, connect you with opportunities to gain experience and eventually guide you through the application process.
-For students who indicated an interest in pre-health, please keep an eye out for a separate email from Pre-Health Advising with additional information.
+Pre-Health Advising supports students interested in any health profession, including medicine, dentistry, physician assistant, nursing, optometry, veterinary medicine, and more!
+A pre-health advisor can help you explore different health professions, connect you with opportunities to gain experience, and eventually guide you through the application process.